root-project/web/install/all_releases/root-version-v5-18-00-patch-release-notes.md

 	</li>
 	<li>xrootd
 	<ul>
-		<li>disable the build by default of the client Perl interface: it generates several warnigs from SWIG and it does not build on some systems</li>
+		<li>disable the build by default of the client Perl interface: it generates several warnings from SWIG and it does not build on some systems</li>
 	</ul>
 	</li>
 	<li>TFile